robomq/robomq.io/docs/MQTT.md

 	client.publish(topic, payload=message, qos=1, retain=False)

-At last, producer will stop looping and disconnect with the [robomq.io](http://www.robomq.io) broker.
+At last, producer will stop loop and disconnect with the [robomq.io](http://www.robomq.io) broker.

 	client.loop_stop()
 	client.disconnect()

 ### Consumer
-The same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker and start looping.
+The same as producer, consumer needs to connect to [robomq.io](http://www.robomq.io) broker and start loop.
 Not as the producer, this consumer loops forever.

 	client.loop_forever()

 The callback function of connecting is to subscribe a topic, so that consumer knows where to listen to.
-The second argument of `subscribe()` function is QoS.
+The second argument in `subscribe()` function is QoS.

 	def on_connect(client, userdata, rc):
 		client.subscribe([(topic, 1)])

-Once it receives a message from the queue bound by the topic, it will call the overridden function `on_message()` to print the topic and message payload.
+Once it receives a message from the queue bound by the topic, it will trigger the callback function `on_message()` to print the topic and message payload.

 	def on_message(client, userdata, message):
 		print("Topic: " + message.topic + ", Message: " + message.payload)